Skip to main content

 Can You Change a Will After Probate?

-No law prevents you from using a Deed of Variation after probate.
-But the longer you wait, the more complex the process becomes—especially if you’ve already sold or distributed assets.
+The longer you wait, the more complex the process could become—especially if you’ve already sold or distributed assets.

 Practical Considerations